StratosphereLabs/stratosphere-ui/src/components/Modal/Modal.md

 # Modal

-The `Modal` component is a custom modal component built using React and DaisyUI.
-It allows the user to display content in a modal overlay with customizable action buttons and a close button.
+The `Modal` component is a customizable modal dialog box built using React and the `@headlessui/react` library.
+It provides a flexible and reusable way to display content in a modal window.
+It supports different positions, title, action buttons, and an onClose callback function.

 ## Props

+The `Modal` component accepts the following props:

-- `actionButtons: ButtonProps[]`: An array of ButtonProps objects that define the action buttons for the modal.
+- `actionButtons`: An array of ButtonProps objects representing the action buttons to be displayed in the modal.
+Each ButtonProps object should have the properties defined in the Button component.
-- `onClose: () => void`: A function that is called when the modal is closed.
+- `children`: The content to be displayed within the modal.
-- `className?: string`: A string that defines the CSS classes to be applied to the modal.
+- `className`: Additional CSS classes to be applied to the modal container.
-- `open?: boolean`: A boolean that indicates whether the modal is open or closed.
+- `onClose`: A callback function that will be called when the modal is closed.
-- `responsive?: boolean`: A boolean that indicates whether the modal should be responsive.
+- `open`: A boolean value indicating whether the modal is open or closed.
+When open is true, the modal will be visible.
+- `responsivePosition`: (Optional) A string indicating the position of the modal.
+Valid values are 'top', 'bottom', or 'middle'.
+The default position is 'middle'.
-- `title?: string`: A string that defines the title of the modal.
+- `title`: (Optional) A string representing the title of the modal.

 ## Usage